ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 ATF Compliance Guide: Wire-Pull & Top-Pull Smoke Grenades

-If you've shopped for smoke bombs in the United States, you've seen a few ignition systems: wire-pull, top-pull, and fuse-lit.
+Are smoke bombs legal for photography?
+In most of the United States, yes — consumer-grade colored smoke devices like every Shutter Bombs smoke bomb require no federal license for personal use, and they ship legally as certified hazmat.
+You still need to follow local, venue, and park rules (most National Parks prohibit smoke devices).
+When you shop for smoke bombs, you'll see a few ignition systems: wire-pull, top-pull, and fuse-lit.
 Understanding the difference matters for ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) compliance, shipping legality, and your safety.
 Here's how Shutter Bombs products fit in.

 What ignition do Shutter Bombs use?